 The U.S. and the EU both approved the treatment for adults and children with aHUS.
-In Europe, Ultomiris has received marketing authorization for the treatment of paroxysmal nocturnal hemoglobinuria, a disease characterized by the excessive breakdown of red blood cells.
+The U.S., EU, and Japan have also approved Ultomiris to treat paroxysmal nocturnal hemoglobinuria, a disease characterized by the excessive breakdown of red blood cells.

 How does Ultomiris work?

 The immune system uses the complement pathway to mark pathogens for targeted destruction.
 In aHUS, mutations in complement pathway genes, such as CFH, MCP (CD46), and CFI, lead to the uncontrolled activation of the alternative complement pathway.
 This leads to thrombotic microangiopathy (TMA) or blood clots in small blood vessels.

 The alternative complement pathway is characterized by the cleavage of the complement protein C5 into C5a and C5b fragments.
-C5a is a pro-inflammatory molecule whereas C5b combines with other proteins to form a terminal membrane complex called C5b-9, which is known to promote clotting within blood vessels by aggregating platelets.
+C5a is a molecule that promotes inflammation.
+C5b combines with other proteins to form a terminal membrane complex called C5b-9, which, in turn, promotes clotting within blood vessels by aggregating platelets.

 The mechanism of action of Ultomiris is similar to that of Soliris (eculizumab) — also developed by Alexion and approved to treat aHUS.
 Both medications inhibit the cleavage of the complement factor C5 into C5a and C5b, thereby preventing the formation of the C5b-9 complex and clots within blood vessels.
 Ultomiris does not affect the earlier components of the complement pathway and, therefore, does not compromise immunity against pathogens.

 Ultomiris in clinical trials

 An ongoing Phase 3 clinical trial (NCT02949128), called aHUS-311, is studying the safety and efficacy of Ultomiris in 58 adolescent and adult aHUS patients, who have not previously received any complement inhibitor.
 Researchers expect to complete the trial in July 2023.

 Top-line results from the study showed that patients tolerated Ultomiris well.
 The trial also met its primary objective of achieving a complete TMA response in 53.6% of patients after an initial 26-week treatment period.
 A complete TMA response is characterized by reduced hemolytic anemia (loss of red blood cells) that researchers measure by the normalization of lactate dehydrogenase (LDH) levels; reduced thrombocytopenia (low platelet count), which is measured by normalization in platelet count; and better kidney function that’s measured by an improvement of more than 25% in serum creatinine level from baseline.